vo1dstarxx/vo1dstarxx/README.md

 <img src="https://i.postimg.cc/gk7nfHjQ/chain2.png" width="100%"/>

- ### Otherwise,
+ ### If you don't happen to be any of the listen things,
-> - You are welcome to.
+> - You are welcome to talk to me.
 > - PLEASE use whispers.
+I'm anxious as fuck over everything being public and also can't see shit.
-> - Please check my status.
-None of them are equal to "do not interact", they only reflect how long it may take for me to respond.
+> - My status never means "do not interact", it only reflects how long it might take me to see your message and respond.
-> - Idk. ships? ask.
+> - Uhh ships? ask.

 <img src="https://i.postimg.cc/gk7nfHjQ/chain2.png" width="100%"/>